carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Advanced Bash-Scripting Guide](https://tldp.org/LDP/abs/html/) - An in-depth exploration of the art of shell scripting by Mendel Cooper.
 * [Advent of Code](https://adventofcode.com/) - is a series of small programming puzzles for a variety of skill levels.
 * [Algo Deck](https://github.com/teivah/algodeck) - An Open-Source Collection of +200 Algorithmic Flash Cards to Help you Preparing your Algorithm & Data Structure Interview
+* [Ammonite](http://ammonite.io/) - Ammonite lets you use the Scala language for scripting purposes: in the REPL or as scripts.
 * [Android Studio](https://developer.android.com/studio/index.html) - The Official IDE for Android.
 * [AngelList](https://angel.co/) - Get a job at a startup.
 * [Angular CLI](https://cli.angular.io/) - A command line interface for Angular.